hxy112292/feature_vector/README.md

 # feature_vector

-Before run the project, you should do the following steps :
+Before run the project, you should take the following steps :

 ## 1. Add some jar files to build path: